abivia/geocoding/README.md

 If you're getting something out of Geocoding, you can sponsor us in any amount you wish using Liberapay [![Liberapay](https://liberapay.com/assets/widgets/donate.svg)](https://liberapay.com/abivia/donate).
-Liberapay is itself run on donations and charges no fees beyond bank charges.
+Liberapay is itself run on donations and takes no fees beyond bank charges.